woakes070048/crm-2/README.md

 ** THIS APP IS IN HEAVY DEVELOPMENT, THIS IS NOT A "PUBLIC" RELEASE BY ANY STRETCH OF THE IMAGINATION. **

 ## 1.1 CONTENTS
 * 1.0   INTRO + WELCOME
 * 1.1   CONTENTS
 * 1.2   SYSTEM REQUIREMENTS
 * 1.3   INSTALLATION
 * 2.0   DOCUMENTATION
 * 2.1   CONCEPTS
 * 2.2   DESIGN LANGUAGE
 * 2.3   DEVELOPMENT LANGUAGE
 * 2.4   DIRECTORY STRUCTURE
+* 2.4.1 FOLDERS
+* 2.4.2 FILES
-* 2.4 DATABASE STRUCTURE
+* 2.4.3 DATABASE
 * 3.0   KNOWN ISSUES
 * 3.1   ROADMAP
 * 3.2   LICENSE

 ## 1.2  SYSTEM REQUIREMENTS
 Current system requirements are: